 The inextricable connection between nuclear weapons and nuclear power always has run both ways.
 The capacity to sustain a nuclear fuel cycle and to operate reactors provides much of the technological base for the production of nuclear weapons.
 But the potential to acquire nuclear weapons also provides a political base for an expensive and dangerous technology that otherwise would be hard pressed to compete with other ways to generate electricity.
 The common technology and materials base provides a rationale for governments to shroud the development of nuclear technology in secrecy, concealing both the risks and the full costs.
 “Civilian” applications of nuclear technology then provide a glamorous, high-tech gloss over the underlying deadliness of the entire enterprise: “Atoms for Peace,” and promises of electricity “too cheap to meter.”

 This drama is playing out again in countries with elites striving to join the top tier of a stratified global economy, where large scale, centralized electricity generation is a first priority to power privileged new enclaves of production and consumption.
 This time around, however, there is a globalized nuclear industry, centered in the original nuclear weapons states and in Japan, eager to push the process forward, even in countries where elites may have no interest in acquiring nuclear weapons.
 With reactor sales scarce in countries with publics long familiar with the ecological and economic effects of nuclear power, the home countries of the nuclear industry are striking deals for nuclear cooperation and sales with elites of rising economies from India to Turkey to Vietnam.
-Here at home, the Department of Energy recently announced that it is partnering with Babcock and Wilcox, also a major military nuclear contractor, in developing a new generation of small modular reactors, continuing the tight relationship between the civilian and military nuclear enterprises.
+Here at home, the Department of Energy is partnering with Babcock and Wilcox, also a major military nuclear contractor, in developing a new generation of small modular reactors, continuing the tight relationship between the civilian and military nuclear enterprises.

 ENDORSE THE CALL

 This call was initiated by the United for Peace and Justice Nuclear Disarmament/Redefining Security Working Group.
 We invite other groups to endorse this Call and participate in Nuclear Free Future Month.
-If your organization would like to be added to the following list of endorsers to help work for a nuclear free future, please follow this link to fill out and endorsement form..
+If your organization would like to be added to the following list of endorsers to help work for a nuclear free future, please follow this link to fill out the endorsement form.
 Circulate the Call among progressive organizations in your community and connect with others who are organizing against the war machine.
 Seek peace, be part of the solution.
 No Nukes!
 No Wars!